Recipe: Smoky skirt steak fajitas

 - 1 teaspoon ground cumin

 - 1⁄2 teaspoon black pepper

 1 Combine all the ingredients in a medium bowl and mix well.

 Note: The rub may be stored in an airtight container in a cool place for up to 6 months.

 BUY THIS BOOK

-Excerpted from by Slow Fire by Ray Lampe Copyright © 2012 by Ray Lampe.
+Excerpted from Slow Fire by Ray Lampe Copyright © 2012 by Ray Lampe.
 Photography by Leigh Beisch.
 Excerpted by permission of Chronicle Books.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.